As an amazon associate, I earn affiliate commission, from qualifying purchases

 There is only one external visible symptom of a blown head gasket that is coolant externally leaking.
 Most of the time the head gasket leaks will be between the coolant passage and combustion chamber of your engine.
 Upon combustion, the gases with extreme pressure will pass into the coolant passage and sometimes the process makes your car engine extreme hot as well.

 Combustion chamber it the cause of dropping the engine coolant level that mixed with oil making a white milky substance.
 When you see these types of white milky substance you should check your head gasket immediately.
 If you are checking that white smoke exists in your exhaust pipe which will be the sign of a blown head gasket.
-But remember that in a cool day, a cold engine will be created a small amount of water vapor that is also responsible to create white smoke on the exhaust pipe.
+But remember that on a cool day, a cold engine will be created a small amount of water vapor that is also responsible to create white smoke on the exhaust pipe.
 If you feel the smoke on the exhaust pipe spread a sweet smell, then it will be the symptom of a blown head gasket problem.

-During the time of combustion process, there is creating high pressures that push the exhaust gases into the engine cooling system.
+During the time of the combustion process, there is creating high pressures that push the exhaust gases into the engine cooling system.
 The exhaust gases circulated through the radiator into your engine, and for this reason during the normal operation time car engine will remain under pressure.
 Check your radiator or coolant tank if you coolant overflow tank you will see bubbles on the head.

-Normally it is not enough to prove you have a blown head gasket if you find one of these symptoms; but you see multiple symptoms at a time you should take a step because possibly you have a head gasket leak.
-It is little costly to replace the whole head gasket.
+Normally it is not enough to prove you have a blown head gasket if you find one of these symptoms, but you see multiple symptoms at a time you should take a step because possibly you have a head gasket leak.
+It is a little costly to replace the whole head gasket.
 We found out the most effective solution with the lowest cost that is BlueDevil Head Gasket Sealer that is very easy and safe to use.
 For your small leak, you pick up BlueDevil Pour-N-Go Head Gasket Sealer.

-- Before applying BlueDevil Head Gasket Sealer, your vehicle’s cooling system must have to clean as well as free flowing.
+- Before applying BlueDevil Head Gasket Sealer, your vehicle’s cooling system must have to clean as well as free-flowing.

 - Now using the BlueDevil Radiator Flush you have to flush the cooling system and also have to remove the thermostat.

-- Now, fill up the cooling system with fresh water and ensure leaving enough room into the cooling system.
+- Now, fill up the cooling system with freshwater and ensure leaving enough room into the cooling system.

 - Now, you have to remove the radiator cap to start the engine (IMPORTANT: Before you start, you have to ensure that your vehicle’s engine cool enough.)

-- Now, pouring BlueDevil head gas sealer slowly into the radiator (For the whole bottle, you need to take at least 1 minute pour time.) and let the vehicle idle for minimum 50 minutes.
+- Now, pouring BlueDevil head gas sealer slowly into the radiator (For the whole bottle, you need to take at least 1 minute pour time.) and let the vehicle idle for a minimum of 50 minutes.
 After completing the process, you don’t need to flush on the second time.

 - Before installing or replacing a new thermostat, ensure your vehicle’s engine remains cool and to refill you have to drain enough fluid.

 Replacing a head gasket is not as like as the average job you can do yourself.
 It is rare that a blown a head gasket due to old age.
-The most popular culprit is damaging a head gasket are engine overheating, engine pre-ignition or detonation which leads to whole engine damage after a period of time.
+The most popular culprit in damaging a head gasket are engine overheating, engine pre-ignition or detonation which leads to whole engine damage after a period of time.
 You have to keep the cooling system in top working order and make your engine working correctly to prevent head gasket failure.
-Remember, a good thermostat or coolant hose are demand as a little pricey to replace, but both are caused by thousand dollar engine damage if you don’t choose quality thermostat or coolant hose for vehicles.
+Remember, a good thermostat or coolant hose is demand as a little pricey to replace, but both are caused by a thousand dollar engine damage if you don’t choose quality thermostat or coolant hose for vehicles.

 A Head gasket replacement procedure is more difficult than you’re thinking.
 Without getting proper knowledge and practical experience, you should not try to replace a head gasket.
 We recommended that you should consultant experts surround yours for servicing your vehicle.
 The following our experts giving some general tips and tricks to change or replace a head gasket.

-There are needed to collect some following materials, for the purpose: vehicle service manual (gathering the important information of the model of car and also included some repairing procedures as well), timing belt kit, spark plugs, valve cover gasket, torque wrenches, safety glasses, gloves, mechanic’s tool set, exhaust manifold gasket, intake manifold gasket, engine coolant, engine thermostat, drip pans, engine oil and filter, code reader (optional), container for coolant and a cylinder head gasket.
+There are needed to collect some following materials, for the purpose: vehicle service manual (gathering the important information of the model of car and also included some repairing procedures as well), timing belt kit, spark plugs, valve cover gasket, torque wrenches, safety glasses, gloves, mechanic’s toolset, exhaust manifold gasket, intake manifold gasket, engine coolant, engine thermostat, drip pans, engine oil and filter, code reader (optional), container for coolant and a cylinder head gasket.